calculator atop papers and notebook on tabletop with pto mini grant program for teacher headline overlay

 Maybe the best proposal comes in after all of the grant money has been allocated.

-Avoid this situation by setting a deadline or two- one in the Fall and one in the Spring.
+Avoid this situation by setting a deadline or two (one in the fall and one in the spring).

-Pick submission deadlines that don’t come at really busy times for teachers, like during state testing or right before Winter or Spring break.
+Be sure to choose submission deadlines that don’t come at really busy times for teachers, like during state testing or right before Winter or Spring break.

 Set Limits

-Make it clear how much money is in the mini-grant pot up for grabs and consider setting a limit on the total dollar amount requested for each application.
+Make it clear how much money is in the mini grant pot up for grabs and consider setting a limit on the total dollar amount requested for each application.

 This just leads to disappointment and frustration from everyone.